openAIP/openaip-openair-fix-format/README.md

 A utility that fixes [OpenAIR](http://www.winpilot.com/usersguide/userairspace.asp) format for Node.
 This tool supports both the **original** and the **extended** format.
-Removes unnecessary blank lines,makes sure that defined geometries are "closed", i.e. start coordinate equals end coordinate and can also set required _AI_ tag for the **extended** OpenAIr format.
+Removes unnecessary blank lines,makes sure that defined geometries are "closed", i.e. start coordinate equals end coordinate and can also set required _AI_ tag for the **extended** OpenAIR format.

-Internally the logic uses our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser) to also validate the given OpenAIR file syntax.
+Internally, the logic uses parts of our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser) to also validate the given OpenAIR file syntax.

-**Please note that this utility will not validate/fix the given OpenAIR airspace defintion!**
+**Please note that this utility will not validate/fix the given OpenAIR airspace definitions!**

 If you require a robust solution that is able to validate tag values and fix geometries, please feel free to use our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser).